rmishgoog/google-cloud-run-multi-regional/README.md

 ```
 gcloud compute addresses delete cloud-run-lb-external
 ```
+_To summarize, in this tutorial we learned how to quickly deploy serverless containers with Google Cloud Run, configure a global load balancer for load distribution, high availability and resiliency and augment it security policies to mitigate common web threats at the edge._

+_Serverless NEGs however do have certain limitations that one must be aware of (such as no health checks) but we can hope that they will be addressed sooner than later, that being said you can still get around such scenarios using Cloud Logging and Monitoring, where you can define metrics based on global load balancer's logs and trigger automation to automatically remove the backend which is not responding or unavailable, adding it manually at a later point in time._

 _Thank you for staying with me and I hope you enjoyed this short and simple tutorial._

+__P.S. - Opinions, architecture, views etc. shared in this example are of my own.
+The source code and guidelines are purely for demo/tutorial purposes and not seen as production ready.
+Google is not liable to provide any support, SLAs or patches for problems faced (if any) while running these examples in your environments.__